-Julie Langebartels is in her first season as head coach of the Wisconsin Lutheran College women's golf program.
+Julie Langebartels is in her second season as head coach of the Wisconsin Lutheran College women's golf program.

 Langebartels, who continues to serve as an assistant on Klay Knueppel's women's basketball coaching staff, takes over the Warriors women's golf program which has produced consecutive conference Players of the Year and eight all-conference performers in the last six seasons.